-The Suquamish Citizen Advisory Committee (SCAC) provides a forum for community discussion and helps to coordinate improvements for the Suquamish community.
-If you live in the Suquamish area and are interested in being part of the SCAC, please apply and fill out this online application form.
+If you live in the Suquamish area and are interested in joining SCAC, please apply and fill out this online application form.

 The SCAC meets the 1st Thursday of every month (except August) from 6-8 p.m. at Suquamish Elementary School Library, 18950 Park Ave NE.
 When the school is closed over the summer or during breaks, SCAC meets at the Suquamish Tribal Council Chambers, 18490 Suquamish Way NE.